Skip to main content

 Rectification is a reverse-engineering process.
 A standard birth chart calculation takes a known time and produces a chart.
 Rectification takes life events that have already occurred and works backward to find which birth time produces a chart that best explains those events.

 The technique has roots in Hellenistic and medieval astrology.
-Astrologers like Ptolemy and Masha'allah used primary directions to test candidate charts against known life events.
-The logic is straightforward: if a chart for a given birth time correctly predicts when you got married, changed careers, or relocated, that time is more likely to be correct than a time whose chart produces no meaningful alignments with your history.
+Astrologers used directional and timing techniques to test candidate charts against known life events.
+The logic is straightforward: if a chart for a given birth time repeatedly corresponds to datable events such as marriage, career change, or relocation, that time is more likely to be useful than a time whose chart produces no meaningful alignments with your history.

 Why does birth time matter so much?